hbp-unibi/cinder/README.md

 ## Features

-_Cinder_ is implemented as a C++ almost-header-only template library.
+_Cinder_ is implemented as a C++ header-only template library.
 This allows the compiler to construct a customised code-path for exactly the simulation that is being performed, while keeping the actual model implementations extremely concise.
 With enabled optimisation, a single neuron